MBARI-BOG/MBON-Protocols/eDNA_extraction_V3.md

 	It is not necessary to increase the volume of Buffer AW2 if the volume of proteinase K–Buffer ATL working solution was increased in steps 3 or 5.

 14. Centrifuge for 15 min at 4700 rpm.
   Do not seal the plate with AirPore Tape.
   The heat generated during centrifugation ensures evaporation of residual ethanol in the sample (from Buffer AW2) that might otherwise inhibit downstream reactions.

-	14.5 If there is still liquid in the spin-column or flow-through touching the bottom of the spin column, repeat the drying step.
-(Centrifuge for an additional 10 minutes at 4700 rpm.)
+14.5.
+If there is still liquid in the spin-column or flow-through touching the bottom of the spin column, repeat the drying step (Centrifuge for an additional 10 minutes at 4700 rpm.)

 15. Place each DNeasy 96 plate in the correct orientation on a new rack of Elution Microtubes RS (provided).